 It also prevented Lebanon from electing a president for two years until its opponents caved and appointed its ally Michel Aoun in 2016.
 In 2018, the group prolonged Lebanon's efforts to form a new government by backing the demands of pro-Hezbollah Sunnis to be represented in Prime Minister Saad Hariri's government, in an effort to weaken the premier and force him to concede the legitimacy of pro-Hezbollah voices within his sect.
-In January 2019, Hezbollah handpicked its Secretary General's personal doctor, Jamil Jabak, to run Lebanon's Health Ministry, which of all ministries has the fourth-largest budget, estimated by the Washington Institute to be nearly \$338 million per year as of October 2018.
+In January 2019, Hezbollah handpicked its Secretary General's personal doctor, Jamil Jabak, to run Lebanon's Health Ministry, which of all ministries has the fourth-largestbudget, estimated by the Washington Institute to be nearly \$338 million per year as of October 2018.
 This position gave the group access to funds that it could use to bolster its image among the local Shia population.
-More recently, the group and its allies are said to have gained control over "two-thirds of the governing portfolio."
+More recently, the group and its allies <a href="https://are.said.com/are.said